KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitutde.md

 Antonia,
-radiant, creative, purposeful — you are a young soul who shows what coherent alignment can achieve.
+radiant, creative, purposeful — you showed me what coherent alignment can achieve.
 Your shared path with Joyce
 is a testament to living vision.